jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 <a class="anchor" name="covid"></a>
 ## Covid precautions

-We require our Energy Tracers to take a lateral-flow test, or equivalent, before starting each survey day.
+We require our surveyors to take a lateral-flow test, or equivalent, before starting each survey day.

 To ensure the safety of our staff, we regret that we will have to postpone the